 Although loss of existing minimum essential coverage is a qualifying event that triggers a special open enrollment period for ACA-compliant plans, short-term policies are not considered minimum essential coverage, so the loss of short-term coverage is not a qualifying event.

-Be aware that the penalty is rising again in 2016.
-It will be the greater of: $695 per uninsured adult (half that amount for a child), up to $2,085 for a household, OR 2.5 percent of household income above the tax filing threshold.
+Be aware that the penalty has risen again 2016.
+For this year, it’s the greater of: $695 per uninsured adult (half that amount for a child), up to $2,085 for a household, OR 2.5 percent of household income above the tax filing threshold.
 The penalty is prorated for the number of months you’re uninsured or covered by a policy that’s not minimum essential coverage (like a short-term plan).